courtier/carrotbb/readme.md

     - nice to have in the future: mongodb, sqlite

 ## immediate todos
+- more tests
+- logging

+## long term todos
 - ability to delete posts, comments, accounts
     - deletable users (deleted field, change name to deleted)
-- store session token hashes in database
-- logging
-- https support

-## long term todos
 - csrf tokens
-- more tests
 - css
 - paging posts and comments